Home Band Music Gigs Booking Press Radio Mailing List

 Discography

-If you have a question you'd like to ask us, feel free to send your letters and questions to esellers@tautologic.com.
+If you have a question you'd like to ask us, feel free to send your letters and questions to .

-All material on this website is copyright 2004 Tautologic.
+Except as otherwise noted, all material on this website is copyright 2013 Tautologic.
 Album artwork by Ethan Sellers.
-Site hosting by Eskimo.com